Maimoharris/jwt-cracker/README.md

 python3 get_jwt_secret.py eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9... jwt.secrets.list -t 20

-##⚙️ Arguments
+⚙️ Arguments
 Argument	Description
 token	The target JWT token string wordlist	Path to your secret wordlist file
--t, --threads	Number of concurrent threads (Default: 10) -v, --verbose	Enable to show failed attempts (useful for debugging)
-##🧠 How It Works
+-t, --threads	Number of concurrent threads (Default: 10) -v, --verbose	Enable to show failed attempts (useful for debugging) 🧠 How It Works

-    Parsing: Extracts the JWT header to determine the hashing algorithm.
+    Parsing: Extracts the JWT header to determine the hashing algorithm (HS256, HS384, or HS512).

-    Loading: Efficiently streams the wordlist into the threading engine.
+    Loading: Efficiently streams the wordlist into the threading engine to minimize memory overhead.

-    Validation: Attempts to decode the token using each secret.
+    Validation: Attempts to decode the token using each secret from the wordlist.

-    Success: If a secret works, it is printed to the console and the process terminates.
+    Success: If a secret matches, it is printed to the console and the process terminates immediately.

-##🚀 Future Roadmap
+🚀 Future Roadmap

     [ ] Multiprocessing Support: Utilizing true CPU scaling for massive wordlists.